roberddd/batchgenie/landing-page/docs/index.md

 #### Pack Textures

 This feature packs all associated textures into their respective blend files, ensuring that your assets retain their appearance without the need for external texture files.

+####  Export Asset Details to Excel

+Export detailed information about your assets from the Asset Browser into an Excel file for easy analysis and management

 <div style="clear:both"></div>